ashedow/ashedow.github.io/content/posts/some_of_unicode_proplems.md

 In my work, I have regularly encountered the nuances of storing textual information, from illegibly written text and messy layout and fonts in a Word document to the processing of streaming data

 In 2008, the following story happened [A Cellphone's Missing Dot Kills Two People, Puts Three More in Jail](https://gizmodo.com/a-cellphones-missing-dot-kills-two-people-puts-three-m-382026)

+Or how [the Wubi Effect](https://radiolab.org/podcast/wubi-effect) is affecting Chinese language

 So there is no doubt about the importance of textual information